Harikrishnan1140/Harikrishnan/_posts/2026-02-26-langchain-day2.md

 date: 2026-02-26
 ---

----
-layout: default
-title: Building Your First AI Chatbot with LangChain — What I Learned
----

 # Building Your First AI Chatbot with LangChain — What I Learned

 Hello readers!
 This is my second day of learning LangChain, and today's topic was LLM fundamentals through LangChain.